 In the area…

 Naturally, the daily deluge of commuters means Victoria is a place well-equipped to feed and caffeinate the masses.
 Of the breakfast spots, Danish bakers Ole & Steen is particularly noteworthy, serving up delicious Danish pastries and sandwiches in a cosy Hygge surrounding.
-Pimlico Fresh, meanwhile, has become a hit with organic fans thanks to its selection of hearty country fare, such as homemade stews, vegan cakes and farmhouse loaves.
+Pimlico Fresh, meanwhile, has become a hit with organic fans thanks to its selection of hearty country goodies, such as homemade stews, vegan cakes and farmhouse loaves.

 As the rush-hour crowds melt away and you veer into lunch territory, the bars and restaurants around Victoria come into their own.
 Opened in 1964, Grumbles is one of the district’s more established eateries, serving up French classics such as moules marinières et pomme frites and crème brulée.
 For a gastronomical experience more of the moment, then there’s Bleecker – a no-nonsense burger-lovers’ dream and the recipient of numerous “London’s Best Burger” awards.